-I can swim on my back but I cannot swim on my front.
+I can swim on my back, but I cannot swim on my front.
 I am 64 years old and have just recently conquered my fear of the pool.
-I can now float on my back and do a basic swim, but I'm too frightened too even lift my feet when facing forward.
+I can now float on my back and do a basic swim, but I'm too frightened to lift my feet when facing forward.
 I tense up and panic.

-Learning to swim on your back is a fine achievement but the time has come to learn to swim on your front and there are a few possible reasons why you tense up and panic when facing forward.
-I suspect it is mainly down to getting your face wet and potentially submerging and not being able to regain a standing position, or a combination of all of these factors.
+Learning to swim on your back is a fine achievement, but the time has come to learn to swim on your front, and there are a few possible reasons why you tense up and panic when facing forward.
+I suspect it is mainly down to getting your face wet and potentially submerging and not regaining a standing position or combining all of these factors.

 Firstly, keep one thing in mind here.
-You have discovered that your body has some buoyancy and that you are able to float.
+You have discovered that your body has some buoyancy and can float.
 That does not change when your body is in a prone (face down) position, although your feet are more inclined to sink when you are in a prone position but face up.

-Submerging with your feet up off the pool floor is a completely different sensation to submerging when standing on the pool floor.
-The pool floor gives a feeling of security and this is where having the confidence to practice standing from a prone position is vital.
+Submerging with your feet up off the pool floor is a completely different sensation from submerging when standing on the pool floor.
+The pool floor gives a feeling of security, where having the confidence to practice standing from a prone position is vital.

-Start once again with a swim woggle under your arms to give your some extra confidence, so that you can get used to the arm and legs movements that are needed for standing up mid swim.
-For more details and a clear diagram of how to stand up mid swim, click here
+Start once again with a swimming woggle under your arms to give you some extra confidence to get used to the arm and leg movements needed for standing up mid-swim.
+For more details and a clear diagram of how to stand up mid-swim, click here.

-Once you have become comfortable with submerging and learning how to stand up from prone, you can try it without any floatation aids.
-Keep in mind that your body position will be slightly lower in the water and your legs will be lower when you are in a prone but face out of the water position.
+Once you have become comfortable submerging and learning to stand up from prone, you can try it without any floatation aids.
+Remember that your body position will be slightly lower in the water, and your legs will be lower when you are prone but face out of the water.

-By this stage you will be more confident with floating in a prone position and then regaining a standing position again.
-This will then hopefully lead to lifting your feet and swimming in a forward position with much less panic!
+By this stage, you will be more confident with floating in a prone position and then regaining a standing position again.
+This will hopefully lead to lifting your feet and swimming in a forward position with much less panic!